 - (For apps) Did I use this app during the last month?
 Why didn’t I use it?

 - (For photos) Does this picture bring me joy?
 Do I want to keep it?

 Then turn off your notifications.
 I did it and Oh My God!
 I spend a lot less time checking it!

 Alright, it might not be the easiest step!
 And it sure isn’t the most exciting one!
-But you will end up finding mails that you’ve been searching for months!
+But you will end up finding emails that you’ve been searching for for months!

-Here are the best way to do it :
+Here is the best way to do it :

 - Organize your files

 - Delete all the mail that you don’t need

 Do you have a computer desktop full of files?
 Are you desperate when you have to find a file on your computer?

 Do the same step as to declutter your mailbox: organize your files, delete applications, programs, and files you don’t need anymore.
 Make sure you end up seeing your wallpaper clearly from now on!